Roasting and Freezing Chili Peppers – How to roast and preserve peppers to last year round.

 - Rotate peppers every couple of minutes so you achieve a char, but not a burn.
 You want to achieve a char on all sides.

-- Place on a baking sheet and place baking sheet directly in the freezer for 1-2 hours until peppers are frozen,
+Place on a baking sheet lined with parchment paper and place baking sheet directly in the freezer for 1-2 hours until peppers are frozen,

 - Remove frozen peppers from baking sheet and place in a freezer bag.